Goosse/woocommerce-dymo-barcodes/README.md

 3. Allow Plugins in your Browser.
 4. Go to WooCommerce > Settings > Integration > Barcodes and choose Dymo printer from list, choose label size and design a simple barcode label.

+### Planned

+Update SDK to version 2.0 to support new DYMO label web service and Chrome.

 ### Changelog

 #### 1.0.4